Learning How to Write a Lab Report

 Why are research reports so valuable?

 It all starts with an experiment for a science class.
-But any student should be able to write all the data used or received during the experiment for the professor to review it.
+However, any student should be able to write all the data used or received during the experiment for the professor to review.
 Even if the student has a perfect understanding of the background information, succeeded with the experiment, and collected some useful data, he/she still needs to know how to arrange it all in a proper way in the report.
 What to start with?
 How is the professor going to grade it?
 What does a professor expect to see in a lab report?

 Drafting a Lab Report

 You need to know everything about the experiment.
 You will not be able to report an experiment to somebody if you do not have a clear insight into what happened.
-There is a list of questions you need to make before the experiment is held.
+There is a list of questions you need to ask before the experiment is held.
 You may find most of them in your lab manual.
 Otherwise, you can prepare the list with the help of your professor.

 Lab Report Sections